jpmonettas/clindex/README.md

 - Index **your project and all its dependency** tree (only lein and deps.edn supported so far)
 - **Big set of facts** out of the box, see [schema](/src/clindex/schema.clj)
-- **Extensible**, you can make any form generate any facts by adding a method for the `clindex.forms-facts.core/form-facts` multimethod
+- **Extensible**, you can make any form generate any facts by adding a method for the `clindex.forms-facts.core/form-facts` multimethod, Also non source files can be indexed, check `:extra-files`.
 - **Hot reload**, watches your sources and reindexes whenever something on its source path changes, taking care of retraction and notification

 ## Installation